lawrennd/old_talks/_philosophy/decision-making-and-diversity.md

 ### Bias vs Variance

-* Geman et al [@Geman-biasvariance92] 'bias variance dilemma'.
+*'bias variance dilemma' @Geman-biasvariance92

-* Decompose erros as due to oversimplification (the bias error) and those due to insufficient data to underpin a complex model (variance error).
+* Decompose errors as
+    1. due to oversimplification (the bias error) and
+	2. those due to insufficient data to underpin a complex model (variance error).

 ### In Machine Learning